ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 The script:
 - loads a selected dataset from CSV
-- trains candidate ML-KIRM models using physics-informed activation functions
+- trains candidate ML-RKIM models using physics-informed activation functions
 - applies LASSO regularization for sparse term selection
 - selects the final model based on predictive performance and sparsity
 - predicts **kinetic rate behavior** (`xdot`)